News Sheet for week beginning 20th August 2017

 SOCIAL and FUNDRAISING

-Local Walks: Our next walk we be on the 28th June.
-All are welcome on these walks of 2.0 to 4.5 miles, which we hope to have most weeks throughout the summer.
-If you wish to be certain that the walk is going to happen if the weather looks as though it could be wet, please phone the walk leader.
+Local Walks: All are welcome on these walks – just 3 more to go and slightly shorter before the evenings get too dark so don’t miss your chance.
+If you wish to be certain that the walk is going to happen if the weather looks as though it could be wet, please phone.
 Please share cars if possible.
-We meet as follows :

 Brownies meet in the Community Hall every Thursday evening, 6:30pm - 7:45pm.

-The Sunday Club/Sparklers, for children aged 3 to 15 years, meet every Sunday at 10.00am in the Community Hall, (except the first Sunday in the month, which is an all-age worship service in church).
+The Stars and Sparks, for children aged 3 to 15 years, meet every Sunday at 10.00am in the Community Hall, (except the first Sunday in the month, which is an all-age worship service in church).

 “On The Way” Discussion Group about aspects of our faith, meets at 8:15pm on the second monday in each month.
 Contact: Eileen Goford (T.638238)